redstone-finance/redstone-node/README.md

 ```

 #### Transaction data
-We encrypt transaction data using [gzip algorithm](https://www.gzip.org/) to minimize transaction cost.
-We don't store signature for each price on the Arweave blockchain.
+We encrypt transaction data using [gzip algorithm](https://www.gzip.org/) to minimize transactions cost.
+We don't store signature for each price on the Arweave blockchain, because each transaction is already signed using default Arweave transaction signer.
 ```js
 [
   {